sammybibs/sammybibs.github.io/Blogger/3_DNAC_into_flask.md

 # Finalizing the code
 I use the word 'finalizing' lightly, as this code will be due some refactoring and tidy up at some point.
-However after
+However after some time I managed to place all the functions into flask.

+Next up ill add this app to AWS so you can try it for yourself,